how-to-buy-used-car-in-portugal

 Excluding the initial cost of purchasing a vehicle, there are some additional costs to consider when you are buying a car in Portugal:

-Registration fee: When you register your car, this is normally between €55 and €65.
-If you are registering online, then you can save some money.
-You have to Make sure that you register your car within 60 days of buying it.
+Registration fee: When you register your car, this is normally between €55 and €65.If you choose to register your vehicle online, you can save some money.
+Just be sure to complete the registration within 60 days of purchasing the car to avoid any penalties.

 Taxes: One-time vehicle tax (Imposto Sobre Veículos – ISV) is required for new or imported cars.
 An annual circulation tax (Imposto Único de Circulação – IUC) renews license plates and permits road usage.
 Both are dependent on vehicle type and CO2 emissions.